-IS DOG OWNER RESPONSIBLE FOR BITE IF HE POSTS BEWARE SIGN AND HAS ELECTRIC FENCE?
+IS DOG OWNER RESPONSIBLE FOR BITE IF HE POSTS BEWARE SIGN?

-Our attorneys have had many cases where the dog owner tries to avoid responsibility after their dog attacks or bites someone, but they are rarely successful.
+Our attorneys have had many cases where the dog owner tries to avoid responsibility after their dog attacks or bites someone, but the dog owner rarely gets away with it.
 If you are attacked or injured by a dog, call us and speak with a lawyer for a free consultation.
 We will explain your rights to you and make sure you are fairly compensated by the dog owner’s homeowners insurance.
 Our attorneys have 25 years’ experience with hundreds of dog bite/dog attack cases throughout Minnesota.